martinhbramwell/gspread_HelloOAuthWorld/README.md

     pushd ~/disposable/gspread_HelloOAuthWorld
     sudo ./prepare_virtualenv.sh

+The scripts create new environment variables and aliases that will be available on next log in.
+To get them now, run this . . .

+    source ~/.bashrc

-We need a directory for our virtual project
+We create a shadow directory holding the secluded execution environment for our project.

-    mkdir -p ../venv

-We advise the virtual environment manager that it is there

-    mkvirtualenv ../venv
+    mkvirtualenv gspread_HelloOAuthWorld

-    popd
+Notice that your execution prompt is now prefixed with `(gspread_HelloOAuthWorld)`.
 Check if the execution path is now self-contained.
-You should see
+You should see numerous references to a directory `/home/yourself/.python_virtual_environments/gspread_HelloOAuthWorld/`

     python -c "import sys; print sys.path"